 International Carnivorous Plant Society

 USA members also note that with the 2007 and 2011 changes in postal regulations, padded envelopes are treated as packages instead of over-size or non-machineable envelopes.
-They require a minimum postage of $4.70 (2022).
+They require being sent via First-Class Package Service with a minimum postage of $4.75 (2023).

 When collecting seeds, please remember these guidelines: